Kirsten Gillibrand: Campaign announcement and suspension

 Gillibrand speaking to the California Democratic Party State Convention in June 2019.

 In a Twitter post on March 17, Gillibrand announced that she was officially running for president.
 Like other Democratic candidates, she pledged not to accept campaign donations from political action committees.

 Gillibrand was invited to the first Democratic presidential debate, participating on the second night, on June 27.
 She was also invited to the second debate, again participating in the second night, on July 31.

 Gillibrand suspended her campaign on August 28, 2019, citing her failure to qualify for the third round of Democratic primary debates.
 She neither met the polling threshold nor sustained the fundraising quota set as debate qualifications.

 Political pundits during and after her campaign noted that her role in pushing Senator Al Franken to resign played a major role in her failure to garner support from donors and fellow Democrats.
 At the time, Franken faced allegations of sexual misconduct from eight women.
-Gillibrand was the first senator to call on him to resign, but Franken did so only after more than two dozen Democratic senators echoed this call.
-Gillibrand doubled down on her actions on numerous occasions, even after several Democrats expressed regret for calling for his resignation.
+Gillibrand was the first senator to call on him to resign, saying "it would be better for [the] country" if he did not wait for the Senate Ethics Committee's review of the allegations.
+More than two dozen Democratic senators echoed this call, and Franken soon resigned.
+Gillibrand repeatedly doubled down on her actions, even after several Democrats expressed regret for calling for Franken's resignation.
 Many high-profile fundraisers and donors refused to support her, saying her actions gave her the reputation that "she would eat her own".
-Other publications noted that her attempt to brand herself as "the feminist candidate" failed to differentiate her from her rivals.
+Other publications said her attempt to brand herself as "the feminist candidate" failed to differentiate her from her rivals.